 Once the NMBC closes PeaceHealth will outsource midwifery care to Women’s Care, an independent physician group with its own business priorities, mission, and values.
 PeaceHealth will no longer be the employer for midwives at RiverBend, thus PeaceHealth cannot guarantee our community anything midwifery related.
 PeaceHealth ultimately has no control over whether or not midwifery-led, low-risk deliveries remain a top priority at RiverBend (as we have recently seen when Women’s Care decided not to renew its contract with the NMBC).

-No matter how many “new” services are offered, eliminating a CNM out-of-hospital birth center option, and allowing one private practice to monopolize maternity care at RiverBend is not giving women access to more birth plan choices
+No matter how many “new” services are offered, eliminating a CNM out-of-hospital birth center option, and allowing one private practice to monopolize maternity care at RiverBend is not giving women access to more birth plan choices.

 While many wrap-around services will continue to be available to the community, they will no longer be housed in one common space.
 Rather than one location where women can access all of their health needs, clients will have to go to multiple locations (and possibly multiple providers and/or community organizations) to access prenatal care, labor and birth, postpartum support, and gynecological services.